-James was appointed by President Obama as vice chair of the Global Development Council at the White House (2012-2016) and by commerce secretaries to the U.S. Commerce Department’s Digital Economy Board of Advisors in 2016-2017 and the National Innovation Advisory Board in 2010-2012 as part of the COMPETES ACT.
-In addition to the Hewlett Foundation’s board, he serves on the boards of the Council on Foreign Relations, John D. and Catherine T. MacArthur Foundation, Markle Foundation, and is a trustee of the Aspen Institute.
+James was appointed by President Obama as vice chair of the Global Development Council at the White House, and by U.S. Commerce Secretaries to the Digital Economy Board and the National Innovation Board.
+He serves as vice chair of the National AI Advisory Committee which advises the President on AI.
+He also serves on the boards of the Council on Foreign Relations, the MacArthur, and Markle foundations.

 He is a visiting professor at Oxford University’s School of Government and serves on the board of the Broad Institute of MIT and Harvard and on advisory boards of research institutes at Stanford, Harvard, Oxford, Toronto, and LSE.
 He has been a member of the National Academies of Science, Engineering and Medicine’s Committee on Responsible Computing, and of the steering committee of the Stanford-based 100-year study of AI.